farvastra/stackoveflow-clone/README.md

 ## Backend

 This is the backend for the Q&A platform built with Flask.
-It supports user authentication, question and answer posting, commenting, topic/tag management, and more.
+It supports user authentication, questions and answers posting, commenting, topic/tag management, and more.

 ## Tech Stack